QubicFrance/Proposals/Qubic France - Community CCF Proposal _ Crypto XR 2026.md

    CryptoXR offers built-in marketing channels to extend Qubic’s reach through event videos, interviews, and promotional content.

 6. **ROI Through Engagement & Conversion**
-   Affordable packages and immersive formats ensure impactful exposure and strong return on investment.
+   Affordable packages and immersive formats ensure impactful exposure and strong return on investment already made thanks to a low-cost booth that can be reused for future events in France, We will co-organize a side event with a school, a mining company, and a French marketing agency.
 ---

 > **“Participating in CryptoXR 2026 offers Qubic a low-cost, high-impact opportunity to elevate our brand in the French and European crypto ecosystem.
 Through strategically placed engagement—booth presence, live demo, workshop, and community activation—we can generate high-value leads, deepen community bonds, attract ambassadors, and secure lasting visibility via media and event coverage.”**